S. Babaeipour: Development of biobased coatings incorporating lignin nanoparticles

 Link to electronic thesis: LINK

-Link to remote defense: LINK
+Link to the remote defense: LINK